microsoft/FluidFramework/docs/content/_index.md

                                         <h2>Azure Fluid Relay</h2>
                                     </div>
                                     <div>
                                         <p>Azure Fluid Relay is a cloud service that enables real-time collaboration on shared data models.
-It is a fully managed service that provides a secure, scalable, and reliable way to connect clients to each other and to the data models they share.
-It is designed to be used with the Fluid Framework, but can also be used with other collaborative frameworks.</p>
+It is a fully managed service that provides a secure, scalable, and reliable way to connect clients to each other and to the data models they share.</p>
                                     </div>
                                     <div>
                                         <a href="https://azure.microsoft.com/en-us/products/fluid-relay/#overview">Learn more...</a>